Kevin Sites: Background and journalism career

-While Sites spent most of his early career producing and reporting for television network news with staff positions at ABC, NBC and CNN, he left the networks for the Internet in 2005, hired by Yahoo! to be its first correspondent for Yahoo!
+While Sites spent most of his early career producing and reporting for television network news with staff positions at ABC, NBC and CNN, he left traditional network broadcasting behind for the internet in 2005, and was hired by Yahoo! to be its first correspondent for Yahoo!
 News.
-He spent one year traveling to all the major war zones in the world, reporting for his web site "Kevin Sites in the Hot Zone", unique at the time for its multi-media mix of text, video and still images in its storytelling.
+He spent one year traveling to all the major war zones in the world, reporting for his website "Kevin Sites in the Hot Zone", unique at the time for its multi-media mix of text, video and still images in its storytelling.

 As a pioneer of the "SoJo" method of solo journalism/video journalism, or backpack journalism, Sites helped to galvanize the idea of the modern, mobile digital correspondent, traveling and reporting without a crew, carrying a backpack of portable digital technology to write, videotape and transmit his multimedia reports.

 Sites' assignments have brought him to nearly every region of the world, including Africa, the Middle East, Southeast Asia, Central Asia, South America, and Eastern Europe.

 Sites grew up in Ohio and currently lives in Hong Kong.
 He is now a professor at the Journalism and Media Studies Centre of the University of Hong Kong teaching bachelor and masters programmes.

 Reporting from the Middle East

 On April 11, 2003, as a CNN correspondent in Iraq, Sites was captured by Saddam Hussein's Fedayeen militia.
 One day after they were captured, their Kurdish translator negotiated their release.

 In November 2004, as an embedded correspondent for NBC, he recorded a US Marine shooting and killing a wounded and apparently unarmed Iraqi captive lying on the floor in a mosque in Fallujah.
 After the footage was released to the television network pool, all the American television networks censored the actual shooting, while other international media outlets broadcast the uncut version.
 Sites received both adulation and hate mail for taping the video.
 In his book, Sites says he initially supported censoring the video to avoid a possible violent backlash, but writes that he quickly realized that it was the wrong decision and helped confuse the American public by not giving them the full context of the shooting through the uncensored videotape.
 A few days after the shooting, Sites reported the story again in his personal blog, giving a detailed account of what he witnessed and explaining his reasons for releasing the video.
 The Marine was not charged in the shooting, and further investigations became impossible when a Marine Corps jet destroyed the mosque a few days later.
-A Marine spokesperson says it was not deliberately targeted..
+A Marine spokesperson says it was not deliberately targeted.